National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The required information enables NOAA to track, evaluate and report on coastal and marine habitat restoration and demonstrate accountability for federal funds.
 This information is used to populate a database of NOAA RC-funded habitat restoration.
 The database, with its robust querying capabilities, is instrumental to provide accurate and timely responses to NOAA, Department of Commerce, Congressional and constituent inquiries.
 It also facilitates reporting by NOAA on the Government Performance and Results Act “acres restored” performance measure.
 Grant recipients are required by the NOAA Grants Management Division to submit periodic performance reports and a final report for each award; this collection stipulates the information to be provided in these reports.

-Since the last extension of this collection approved by OMB, the database used to track and report on restoration projects has been updated and redesigned.
-The NOAA RC is revising and streamlining the progress report form to ensure it aligns with the updated database and collects only the information we need to effectively track, evaluate, and report on restoration projects completed with federal funds.
-The NOAA RC has also divided the information collected into two forms for simplicity.
+There are two progress report forms for simplicity.
 The Performance Report Form focuses on tracking project implementation, milestones, performance measures, monitoring, and expenditures.
 The Administrative Form only applies to recipients with an award that will implement multiple projects.
 It collects information on the administration of the award, the number of projects supported by the award, and award expenditures.

 II.
 Method of Collection

 NOAA's preferred method of collection is submission of electronic fillable forms attached to an award file in Grants Online, NOAA's award management system.
 If the recipient does not have electronic access to submit the form, mailed paper forms will be accepted.

 Form Number(s): None.

 Type of Review: Regular (extension of currently approved information collection).